 Click on the Elastic Assignment tab.
 You can see that a message appears saying This layer should work when deployed elastically.
-Whilst you are here, this is the page you can use to assign a layer elastically to groups or individual users.
+Whilst you are here, this is the page you can use to assign a layer elastically to groups or individual users/computers.
 For this example, I am assigning Google Chrome as an Elastic Layer to the EL – Google Chrome group.
-Unidesk recommend creating a group in Active Directory for each Elastic Layer.
+Citrix recommend creating a group in Active Directory for each Elastic Layer.

 Click Assign Layer.

 At this stage the layer will be copied to the ELM Share.

 Browse to the ELM Share and you will find two new .json files.

 The ElasticLayerAssignments.json file shows the group assignment name EL – Google Chrome, the Chrome Security Groups SID and the layer ID 3866628.

 The Layers.json file shows the same layer ID 3866628 and the name of the Application Layer Google Chrome.

 Inside the Unidesk\Layers\ folder is a newly created App folder containing the Google Chrome layer disk.
 Notice it also has the layer ID mentioned in the file name.